Stunning medieval Manor House once owned by Henry VIII himself - This historic treasure has been luxuriously refurbished.

 The second floor offers three further bedrooms, all of which are as well decorated and beautiful as those below.
 All master bedrooms in the manor house come with their own en-suite facilities.

 The gardens surrounding the manor are simply stunning.
-In the warmer months you can enjoy a barbecue on the traditional medieval barbecue.
-Eat alfresco using the ample outdoor seating provided, while you watch the children enjoy the play area with its own play house.
-Or if you are feeling romantic, take a stroll through the delightful private medieval garden where you can practice to art of courtly love.
+In the warmer months you can enjoy a barbecue on the traditional medieval barbecue or Eat alfresco using the ample outdoor seating provided.
+If you are feeling romantic, take a stroll through the delightful private medieval garden where you can practice to art of courtly love.

 If you feel like taking your leave of the manor, you can explore the expansive countryside that surrounds the town of Caldicot.
 Try your hand at archery, horse riding, cycling, rambling and even beach combing or visit Caldicot Castle for the day.
 The area also offers a wide selection of first class pubs and restaurants for you to enjoy, as well as a selection of both independent and high street shops for a spot of retail therapy.